um-grex/grex-docs/content/english/software/code-development.md

 See Modules for more information.

 __There is no module loaded by default__!
 There will be only the system's GCC-4.8 and no MPI whatsoever.
 To get started, load a compiler/version.
-Then, if necessary, an MPI (ompi or impi) and if necessary, CUDA (for which 10.2 is the current version, there is no known reason to use another).
+Then, if necessary, an MPI (ompi or impi) and if necessary, CUDA if GPUs are required, etc..

 {{< highlight bash >}}
 module load intel/2019.5